-When the Shire applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) Statement of Financial Position as at the beginning of the preceding period in addition to the minimum comparative financial report is presented
+When the Shire applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) Statement of Financial Position as at the beginning of the preceding period in addition to the minimum comparative financial report is presented.

-The Shire contributes to a number of Superannuation Funds on behalf of employees.
-All funds to which the Shire contributes are defined contribution

-Fair value is the price that the Shire would receive to sell the asset or would have to pay to transfer a liability, in an orderly (i.e. unforced) transaction between independent, knowledgeable and willing market participants at the measurement date
+e) Budget comparative figures Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of f) Superannuation The Shire contributes to a number of Superannuation Funds on behalf of employees.
+All funds to which the Shire contributes are defined contribution g) Fair value of assets and liabilities Fair value is the price that the Shire would receive to sell the asset or would have to pay to transfer a liability, in an orderly (i.e. unforced) transaction between independent, knowledgeable and willing market participants at the

 As fair value is a market-based measure, the closest equivalent observable market pricing information is used to determine fair value.
 Adjustments to market values may be made having regard to the characteristics of the specific asset or liability.
 The fair values of assets that are not traded in an active market are determined using one or more valuation techniques.
-These valuation techniques maximise, to the extent possible, the use of observable
+These valuation techniques maximise, to the extent possible, the use of observable market data.

-To the extent possible, market information is extracted from either the principal market for the asset or liability (i.e. the market with the greatest volume and level of activity for the asset or liability) or, in the absence of such a market, the most advantageous market available to the entity at the end of the reporting period (i.e. the market that maximises the receipts from the sale of the sset after taking into account transaction costs and transport costs)
+To the extent possible, market information is extracted from either the principal market for the asset or liability (i.e. the market with the greatest volume and level of activity for the asset or liability) or, in the absence of such a market, the most advantageous market available to the entity at the end of the reporting period (i.e. the market that maximises the receipts from the sale of the asset after taking into account transaction costs and transport costs).

-For non-financial assets, the fair value measurement also takes into account a market participant's ability to use the asset in its highest and best use o to sell it to another market participant that would use the asset in its highest and best use.
+For non-financial assets, the fair value measurement also takes into account a market participant's ability to use the asset in its highest and best use or to sell it to another market participant that would use the asset in its highest and best use.